-"I draw like that because at first, if you see the vase, its shape at first, the wide surface area, then its volume decreasing means at first water needs to enter, amount of water filling in at first is a lot, then it decreases then it becomes greater back, I means the water needed, because it follows shape of vase".
+"I draw like that because at first, if see the vase, its shape at first, the surface area wide, then its volume decreasing means at first water needs to enter, amount of water filling in at first a lot, then it decreases then it becomes greater back, I means the water needed, because it follows shape of vase".

-He continued by stating that the volume or amount of water filling-in changes either increases or decreases based on the different surface area of vase curve.
+He continued by stated that volume or amount of water filling-in changes either increases or decreases based on the different surface area of vase curve.

-"at first have to fill in a lot, because of the shape, surface area start from bottom is greater, then at middle the surface area become smaller, when becomes smaller, the water needed to fill in is less, but when reach at top, the area become bigger so water needed also become greater".
+"at first have to fill in a lot, at first a lot because the shape, surface area start from bottom is greater, then at middle the surface area become smaller, when becomes smaller, the water needed to fill in is less, but when reach at top, the area become bigger so water needed also become greater".